lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST start by transmitting the window numbered 0.

+All message receptions being discussed in the rest of this section are to be understood as "matching the RuleID and DTag pair being processed", even if not spelled out, for brevity.

 The sender starts by a "blind transmission" phase, in which it MUST transmit all the tiles composing the window, in decreasing tile index order.

-All message receptions being discussed in the rest of this section have the implicit "matching the RuleID and DTag pair being processed" characteristic added to them.

 Then, it enters a "retransmission phase" in which it MUST initialize an Attempts counter to 0,